vesaakerman/easy-convert-bag-to-deposit/docs/index.md

 -----------

 Add deposit.properties to directories(s) with a bag.
+These [properties](depositproperties.md) are used in the processing of the deposit.
 The bag in each directory should be a bag created with the `get` subcommand of [easy-bag-store](https://dans-knaw.github.io/easy-bag-store/).